 Also known as diver propulsion vehicles (DPVs), these machines are built to give divers and swimmers a boost in the water to propel themselves.
 All you have to do with most of these is hang onto the handle or handles and let the motor pull you through the water at up to nine miles an hour.

 Many varieties like the Scubajet and Bixpy can be attached to a boat or paddleboard to help you get around without paddling.
 Similar to a trolling motor but better for the environment, these eco-friendly motors push you through the water without polluting it with fuel and other chemicals.

 Checking Out the Competition

 Of course, there is always going to be competition.
 In this newly emerging field, the big names include Yamaha and Sea Doo but there are many others joining in that have great reviews.
-Here are the top 12 choices:
+Here are the alternate options: